 Attach the First Shelf Standard

 Set the first standard in place at the intended height, centered over a stud.
 When you are satisfied with the location, stick an awl through the top screw hole in the standard, marking a small indentation in the wall.
 This will make it easier to set and drive the screw.

 Poke awl holes and drive screws into each remaining screw hole location in the standard, making sure it's positioned perfectly plumb.
-The standards should be just barely snug against the wall; if you drive the screws in too far, you may damage the wall.
+The standards should be just barely snug against the wall; if you drive the screws in too far, you may damage the wall surface.

 Attach the Remaining Shelf Standards